ucnl/diy.github.io/projects/disk_hydrophone/README.md

 | :---: |
 | fig. 13 - Fitting in the mold |

 The location marked with the tip of the tweezers indicates where to sand the cable.
-It will need to be sanded before installation in the form, before the final degreasing.
+It will need to be sanded before installation in the mold, before the final degreasing.
 In the meantime, it is necessary to glue polyurethane spacers - the same ones that are obtained from the previous pouring with nippers or scissors.
 If you don't have such, then it's time to jump a little ahead and make a test pouring in the mold (without a piezo disk).